MicrosoftDocs/mixed-reality/mixed-reality-docs/qr-code-tracking.md

 Permission should be requested before you construct a QRCodeWatcher object.

->[!NOTE]
->While QR code detection requires the `webcam` capability, the detection occurs using the device's tracking cameras.
+While QR code detection requires the `webcam` capability, the detection occurs using the device's tracking cameras.
 This provides a wider detection FOV and better battery life compared to detection with the device's photo/video (PV) camera.

-### Using QR code detection in Unity
+### Detecting QR codes in Unity

 You can use the QR code detection API in Unity without taking a dependency on MRTK.
 To do so, you must: